 P.S.-This post consists of two separate visits...

 Enmoladas $9.30 :: Three corn tortillas folded into triangles and filled with refried beans, topped with mole negro, sprinkled with a blend of queso fresco and cotija, topped w/ pickled onions.

 Red Iguana specializes in several mole (MO-leh) sauces.
 Watch the DDD video below to truly appreciate what they do.
 We learned on the video that to get a good taste of the flavors of a mole, order the enmoladas.
 That's exactly what I ordered and I loved it.
-I had already tried the mole negro, so I requested the Mole Verde (made w/ avocados) and the Mole Pablano (made w/ bananas, sesame seeds, and ancho chiles).
-I was happy to see how beautiful the dish was with those two moles, and you can see in the picture that they don't skimp on the sauce.
+I had already tried the Mole Negro, so I requested the Mole Verde (made w/ avocados) and the Mole Pablano (made w/ bananas, sesame seeds, and ancho chiles).
+I was happy to see how beautiful the dish was with those two moles.
+You can see in the picture that they don't skimp on the sauce.
 Read more about the moles and other dishes on their menu HERE.